nt246/physalia-lcwgs/day_2/markdowns/03_allele_frequencies.md

 ```

-Now you can calculate allele frequencies that would be comparable between populations.
+Now you can calculate allele frequencies that are comparable between populations.

 ```bash
 # Calculate derived allele frequencies for PANY